Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Converting covariates to principal components...
 ```

-so that we can fit a ranger model using both geographical covariates (buffer distances) and covariates imported previously:
+so that we can fit a ranger model using both geographical covariates (buffer distances) and environmental covariates imported previously:

 ```r